1Marc/marcgrabanski.com/src/pages/articles/2021-01-10-games-and-gymnastics/index.md

 Here are some interesting things from 2021!

-## ⛵️ Got the Wind Back in My Sails Through In-Person Meetings
+## ⛵️ Put the Wind Back in My Sails Through In-Person Meetings

 Working 100% remote with a team a love wasn't cutting it for me.
 I just felt too disconnected to lead the company effectively.